glotzerlab/signac-docs/docs/source/cluster_submission.rst

       Defaults to the one used to generate the script (:py:attr:`sys.executable`).

     fork
-      The fork directive can be set to True to enforce that a particular operation is always executed within a subprocess and not within the Python interpreter’s process even if there are no other reasons that would prevent that.
+      The fork directive can be set to True to enforce that a particular operation is always executed within a subprocess and not within the Python interpreter's process even if there are no other reasons that would prevent that.

     memory
       The memory to request for this operation.